-- Link the natural water flow from the existing ephemeral creek bed to the remainder of the waterway by decommissioning legacy drainage works that divert the flow to storm water, allowing this flow to continue on its original course to the wetland and benefits the natural habitat and local ecology.
+The design links the natural water flow from the existing creek bed to the remainder of the waterway by decommissioning drainage works used to divert the flow to stormwater in the past.
+This allows the water to continue its original course to the wetland and benefits the natural habitat and local ecology.

 Improving the health of Cannibal Creek

 Recipient: Cannibal Creek Landcare Group (completed July 2019)